ADmad/cakephp-glide/README.md

-The main benefit of using this helper is depending on the value of `secureUrls` config, the generated URLs will contain a token which will be verified by the dispatch filter.
+The main benefit of using this helper is depending on the value of `secureUrls` config, the generated URLs will contain a token which will be verified by the middleware.
 The prevents modification of query string params.